-Typically, the animal is best if spayed by the age of 4 months, because both dogs and cats enter their first heat at 4 to 6 months old.
+Both dogs and cats can enter their first heat between 4 to 8 months old but this can vary depending on the pet.
+Because of this, veterinarians often recommend spaying around 4-6 months of age, however this may vary depending on the size and breed of pet.
 If your pet appears to go into heat after the surgery, contact your vet.
 Most likely some ovarian tissue was left intact during surgery and that tissue releases hormones that can cause the animal to go into heat.

 Learn more about the female dog and cat anatomy and the surgical spaying procedure to understand how a pet might be in heat after a surgery.
 Find out the potential causes for concern over unwanted pet pregnancy and heat cycles.